markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Before version 0.2.0 the aspect identifier (name) had to be the first argument in every rule string.
-From version 0.2.0 on, the aspect identifier can be specified at any position, or even left away and instead be specified in a different component field (`Var.Aspect`).
+Before version 0.2.0 the Aspect Identifier (name) had to be the first argument in every rule string.
+From version 0.2.0 on, the Aspect Identifier can be specified at any position, or even left away and instead be specified in a different component field (`Var.Aspect`).

 This change is fully backwards-compatible.
 There is no need to adapt legacy rule strings.